Thinking of cutting Lucky Bamboo stalk in half?

 It will give a nice look to your plant, and you will also be able to get the job done.

-These suggestions are for the pots with multiple-plants setup.
+These suggestions are for the pots with multiple-plant setups.

 In case you have a plant with multiple shoots, you should follow a similar strategy.